Italy sends two ships to help take rejected migrants to Spain

 The rescue ship Aquarius has been stuck since Saturday in international waters off the coast of Italy and Malta, both of which have refused it entry.

-The ship is carrying 629 migrants including 123 unaccompanied minors, 11 children and six pregnant women.
+It is believed the ship was carrying 629 migrants including 123 unaccompanied minors, 11 children and six pregnant women.

+Previously Italy's new populist government refused them entry and suggested Malta take them in.

 Aid group Doctors Without Borders, which operates the Aquarius with SOS Mediterranee, urged Italy and Malta to reconsider their refusal to allow the stranded migrants landfall and then safe passage by other means to Spain, which has responded to the plight with an offer of safe harbour.